Mick Clarke - In Depth Bio

 A year of changes.
 Mick gets married, SALT's work is slowing down.
 In May Rod De'Ath and Lou Martin leave the Rory Gallagher Band, and the friends decide to form Ramrod - Mick, Lou, Rod, Steve and Mac. the plan is to use Rod and Lou's connections to take the band to the USA, and Rod tries hard to fix things up, but ultimately it doesn't happen.
 The band is stuck in the UK just as Punk is becoming the only game in town.. no chance of a deal.
 Ramrod play some great dates in London and tours in Ireland, but it's all a bit uphill.
 Now married to an American, Mick decides to leave the UK and try his luck in California

 A full year living in Los Angeles.
 Initially at mother-in-law's house in Studio City.. this house was apparently built by Sonny and Cher when they first got their money from "I Got You Babe".
 All very strange.
 It's a different world alright.. after a bit Mick moves to an apartment just off Sunset Strip in West Hollywood.
-Just across from The Roxy.. pizzas from the Rainbow Bar and Grille.
+Just across from The Roxy.. pizzas from the Rainbow Bar and Grill.
 All very interesting and enjoyable, but there's not much blues going on in LA.
-Mick sees John Hammond, Paul Butterfield and Canned Heat.. that's about it.
+Mick sees John Hammond, Paul Butterfield, Michael Bloomfield and Canned Heat.. all great, but that's about it.
 He auditions for three days to join English exiles Badfinger but it doesn't work out.
 He forms a band and tries singing but it doesn't work out.
 A trip to San Francisco and days out in Malibu etc are all enjoyable, but Mick feels the pull of Old England.
 He's learned a lot but it's time to go home.

 1980 - 85

 Back in London Mick feels it's time, perhaps, to leave the rock'n'roll behind.
 He's playing gigs with Stevie Smith again, but it's a more casual affair.
-There is a SALT and it does well at a couple of London residencies, but the big following and the energy of the 70s is gone.
+There is a new SALT and it does well at a couple of London residencies, but the big following and the energy of the 70s is gone.
 Mick has a young family, a mortgage and a full time job, booking people on ships for DFDS Seaways.

 And, in the course of time, more changes.
 The family are gone - the job makes him redundant - the house is sold.
 In the words of Mick Hawksworth (on another matter)..
 "All Change".